What Constitutes a parking violation

 Tickets in excess of 15 days from issue will not be accepted.

-Appeal forms are available at the following locations:
+Appeal forms are available at the following location:

-Appeal forms must be completed and all supporting documentation (if any) attached.
-Persons (appellants) filing appeals must indicate on the Parking Ticket Appeal form his/her preference for receiving notice of the Administrator’s decision email or U.S. Postal.
-Several methods are available from which to choose.
-Appeal forms must be delivered within the 15 calendar day time period to the Parking Appeals Office, 700 E. Elm.
+Appeal forms must be completed and all supporting documentation sent within 15 calendar days of the ticket date.
+Supporting documentation may be emailed to ParkingAppeals@missouristate.edu.
+Persons (appellants) filing appeals must indicate on the Parking Ticket Appeal form his/her preference for receiving notice of the Administrator’s decision by email or U.S. Postal.

 The decision of the Administrator to deny the appeal will be final unless the decision is appealed to the Parking Appeals Committee (hereinafter, the “Committee”) within 15 calendar days.
 Day one of the 15 calendar day period will start the day following the date of the decision.